neednotapply/TerminalAI/README.md

 # TerminalAI

 TerminalAI is a retro-styled client for chatting with Ollama models and for discovering new public instances via Shodan.
-A matrix rain launcher provides a unified entry point on Linux, macOS, and Windows.
+A launcher provides a unified entry point on Linux, macOS, and Windows.

 ## Installation